tunogya/abandonai-platform/public/privacy-policy.md

 ## 6. Children

 Our Service is not directed to children under the age of 13.
-AbandonAI does not knowingly collect Personal Information from children under the age of 13.
-If you have reason to believe that a child under the age of 13 has provided Personal Information to AbandonAI through the Service, please email us at legal@abandon.ai.
+ABANDON.AI does not knowingly collect Personal Information from children under the age of 13.
+If you have reason to believe that a child under the age of 13 has provided Personal Information to ABANDON.AI through the Service, please email us at legal@abandon.ai.
 We will investigate any notification and if appropriate, delete the Personal Information from our systems.
 If you are 13 or older, but under 18, you must have consent from your parent or guardian to use our Services.

 ## 7. Links to other websites

-The Service may contain links to other websites not operated or controlled by AbandonAI, including social media services ( "Third Party Sites").
+The Service may contain links to other websites not operated or controlled by ABANDON.AI, including social media services ( "Third Party Sites").
 The information that you share with Third Party Sites will be governed by the specific privacy policies and terms of service of the Third Party Sites and not by this Privacy Policy.
 By providing these links we do not imply that we endorse or have reviewed these sites.
 Please contact the Third Party Sites directly for information on